COVID-19 on Cape Ann: Latest updates

-State figures showed 79 confirmed or suspected coronavirus patients being treated at Beverly Hospital, which Beth Israel Lahey Health also operates, and nine patients in the Intensive Care Unit.

-Beth Israel Lahey Health on Friday morning said between Addison Gilbert and Beverly hospitals, it was treating 45 confirmed or suspected coronavirus patients, five of whom were in ICU; and 39 patients suspected of having it, four of whom were in ICU.
-It also reported 50 cases of confirmed coronavirus among employees at the hospitals.

-Here are other Cape Ann communities’ COVID-19 case numbers, as reported by municipal officials:
+Here are Cape Ann communities’ COVID-19 case numbers, as reported by municipal officials:

+Gloucester: 65 confirmed cases last Tuesday.
+The city said Monday that four residents have died from the virus, that 13 are in home isolation, four are hospitalized, and 44 have recovered.

 Essex: Ten cases Friday, up two from Thursday.